George School Equestrian Camp

 Please click here to access the online registration system.

 Rate: $432 per week (A 5% discount will be applied when you register for multiple weeks of camp)

 - Registration is on a first-come, first-serve basis.

-- We limit participation to fourteen campers per week.
+- We limit participation to fifteen campers per week.

 - A $50 non-refundable deposit (per week) must accompany the registration form.
 This amount will be credited toward the remaining balance of each week.